0xJs/goldenimage/README.md

 # Goldenimage

+This script is written for a internship and used for upgrading a kali light system to their environment.

 Usage: ./golden_image.sh [-u] [-i] [-g] [-r]

 [-u] To update and upgrade the system and to update all github repositories listed in githubrepos.txt that do exist in /opt